 Skip to contents

 This function assign modelling input data into spatial-block cross-validation folds using three strategies (see below) using blockCV::cv_spatial.
-The function is planned to be used inside the mod_prepare_HPC function.
+The function is planned to be used inside the mod_prepare_hpc function.

 Usage